Fast Fashion Is the Second Dirtiest Industry in the World, Next to Big Oil

 While Uzbekistan is an extreme example of how cotton farming can wreak havoc on the environment, the impact of cotton agriculture is felt in other regions, including Pakistan’s Indus River, Australia’s Murray-Darling Basin and the Rio Grande in the U.S. and Mexico.

-Organic cotton is a much more sustainable alternative, but today it is only about one percent of all the cotton grown worldwide and quite expensive to grow compared to conventional cotton.
+Organic cotton is a much more sustainable alternative—especially in bedding and mattresses—but today it is only about one percent of all the cotton grown worldwide and quite expensive to grow compared to conventional cotton.
 It is not without its downsides, however.
 Organic cotton still needs large amounts of water and the clothing made from it may still be dyed with chemicals and shipped globally, meaning that there’s still a big carbon footprint with cotton garments carrying the “organic” tag.

 Clothes to Dye For?